Bio

 Based on research and first-hand experiences, my work interweaves personal experiences with the collective narrative of history, mythology, and mass media, to create fictional worlds that show, distort, and challenge the relationships between them.
 These magical realist worlds explore the issues of cultural colonialism, alienation, and assimilation processes resulting from immigration and discrimination based on sex, gender, and economic status.
 Thus, my work ultimately brings the audience closer to these issues through the sensorial and intellectual engagement of the stories.

-Young Joo Lee is a multimedia artist from South Korea, currently living and working in Los Angeles.
-Lee is a Harvard Film Study Center Fellow (- Spring 2023) and a Visiting Lecturer in Animation and Immersive Media Art at the Department of Art, Film and Visual Studies at Harvard University (Fall 2018 – Fall 2022).
-She will join the faculty at the School for the Contemporary Arts at Simon Fraser University as an Assistant Professor in Fall 2023 (on leave until Spring 2024).
-Lee was a College Fellow in Media Practice at Harvard University (2018-20), a recipient of Fulbright Scholarship in Film & Digital Media (2015-18) and DAAD artist scholarship (2010-12).
-Her work has been exhibited in national and international institutions and film/video festivals.
+Young Joo Lee is a multimedia artist from South Korea, currently living and working in Vancouver, Canada.
+She is an Assistant professor at the School for the Contemporary Arts at Simon Fraser University (on leave until Spring 2024).
+Lee was a College Fellow in Media Practice at Harvard University (2018-20), Macdowell fellow, a recipient of Fulbright Scholarship in Film & Digital Media (2015-18), and DAAD artist scholarship (2010-12).
 Lee holds an MFA in Sculpture at Yale University (2017) and an MFA in Film at the Academy of Fine Arts Städelschule Frankfurt (2013).

 CV [PDF]